-Digital In-Car Cameras FY 2024 \$64,320 CERF

-○ Critical ■ Recommended Funding

-Original Purchase Date Cost Funding History FY 2017 \$50,761 N/A Partie one state (a) THE WITTER A
+Equipment - Police Digital In-Car Cameras FY 2024 \$85,920 CERF Critical O Recommended O Contingent o n Funding Original Purchase Date Cost Funding History FY 2017 \$50,761 N/A

-The seven front-line vehicles and the unmarked traffic unit currently have digital cameras mounted to the dashboard.
+The eight front-line vehicles and the marked traffic unit currently have digital cameras mounted to the dashboard.
 The cameras/audio system is used during traffic stops and arrests for recording purposes.
 Evidence obtained during a traffic arrest is utilized during a trial.
 The traffic stop videos are downloaded on a server and stored for a minimum of 90 days or longer, depending on the type of incident.
 Any future upgrades to the in-car camera system may require upgrades to the data storage system on the Village's computer network.
 The in-car cameras have an expected lifespan of seven years.
+Each camera system costs \$10,740 which includes installation costs per unit.